Loading...

 Pause here to complete this probability tree to calculate the probability of each outcome from this trial.

-And for question two, currently this probability tree only shows one layer of branches.
+Currently, this probability tree only shows one layer of branches.

-Pause here to modify it so it is suitable for a two-stage trial and then complete the probability tree and sample space to show the probabilities of all outcomes of this trial, the two spinners being spun once each.
+Pause here to modify it so it is suitable for a two-stage trial, and then complete the probability tree and sample space to show the probabilities of all outcomes of this trial, the two spinners being spun once each.

-And finally, question three, time for you to draw three of your own probability trees, one for each person.
+Time for you to draw three of your own probability trees, one for each person.

 Each tree should show the outcomes and probabilities of each type of flower growing that the students take.